shermanloan/scejson-doc/doc/module-loan.md

 instructs the SCE to pay the fee on the MM payment of the payment stream.
 For example, `0000-06-00` instructs the system to pay this fee on June Payments.

-If the `Date` field is not specified, then it will default to the last specified Advance `Date`.
+If the `Date` field is not specified, then it will default to the earliest specified Advance `Date`.

 🟦 **Fee.EqualServChg**